A location ideal for exploration…

-Just over a mile from Pillaton Hall Farm the historic market town of Penkridge offers a host of amenities including Co-op supermarket, a good range of restaurants and cosy traditional pubs in addition to a butcher’s, greengrocer’s, a chip shop and both Chinese and Indian takeaways.
+Just over a mile from Pillaton Hall Farm is the historic market town of Penkridge which offers a host of amenities including a Co-op supermarket, a good range of restaurants, cafes and cosy traditional pubs in addition to a butcher’s, gift shops, beauty salons, a chip shop, and both Chinese and Indian takeaways.

 Action & adventure

-If you’re looking for action and adventure, Staffordshire and its surroundings have plenty to offer; perhaps most famously the Alton Towers (approx. 30 miles*) and Drayton Manor (approx. 20 miles*) theme parks.
+If you’re looking for action and adventure, Staffordshire and its surrounding areas have plenty to offer; perhaps most famously is Alton Towers (approx. 30 miles*) and Drayton Manor (approx. 20 miles*) theme parks.